-Propane/LP Gas: Propane/LP gas is odorless.
+Natural and Propane/LP Gas: Natural and propane/LP gases are odorless.
 An odor-making agent is added to the gas.
 The odor helps you detect a gas leak.
 However, the odor added to the gas can fade.
 Gas may be present even though no odor exists.